-Marble countertops are naturally fragile in resistance to scratches, etchings and stains because of their softness.
-Therefore, if not maintained properly, they are susceptible to damages from hot pots/pants, oil, acids, scratches from appliances/knives.
-In order to maintain the new look of the countertop, we recommend the following:
+Marble countertops are naturally fragile in resistance to scratches, etchings, and stains because of their softness.
+Therefore, if not properly maintained, they are susceptible to damages from hot pots/pants, oil, acids, and scratches from appliances/knives.
+To maintain the new look of the countertop, we recommend the following: